rjaros87/pm-home-station/README.md

 # Home particulate matter station on USB

-Since we live in huge polluted cities, the air quality is on a very poor level.
-I have created this little project for monitoring our home space.
+Since we live in huge polluted cities the air quality is on a very poor level.
+We have created this little project for monitoring our home environment.
 Let's live healthier life and start from filtering air and measuring its quality.

 ## Requirements